leonmutschke/setlX-Installer/README.md

 Right now, it does only a regular installation.
 Errors might occur, feel free to report them.

 At the moment, the script is working for Linux and Mac.
 You need to have <code>wget</code> in order to install it.
-It was tested on Ubuntu, Arch Linux and Kali Linux and macOS Sierra.

 ### Installing setlX ###